LoanMaker 23a Fields and Switches

 Error and information messages appear here.
 If there are no errors, the computed payment will appear here.

 Used to enter the desired loan amount.
 You can make the entry directly, or you can push on the + or - keys to the left to increase or decrease the loan amount.
-The loan amount can be up to $100,000,000.00.
+The maximum loan amount is $10,000,000,000.00.

 Enter financed fees that are paid to public officials such as a title fee, recording fee, and so forth.
 The amount here is added to the loan amount and Amount Financed.

 Enter charges here for extended warranties, GAP insurance and other insurance or insurance-like products.
 The amount here is added to the loan amount and Amount Financed.
-The amount here will affect the Military A.P.R. calculation.
+If an amount here will affect the S.C.R.A.
+Interest Rate calculation.
 Term

 Term of the loan in months.
 You can tap on the + or - to change the term by 3 month increments, and you can enter the term directly.

 Enter the simple interest rate percentage (e.g., 6.99 for 6.99%).

 If there is a prepaid finance charge (or origination fee), enter that amount here (minimum is $5.00).

 For calculating mortgages, you can enter the number of points (up to 4.000%) and the origination fee will be calculated.

 (This feature may have to be enabled in Setup.)